 Considering purchasing a ductless mini split heat pump?
-Did you know, Mitsubishi is offering customers from select municipal utility communities special pricing on the purchase of a cold climate heat pump?
-Projects with an installation date of February 1, 2020 or later are eligible and the offer goes through December 31, 2020 or until funds are exhausted.
+Did you know Mitsubishi is offering customers from select municipal utility communities special pricing on the purchase of a cold climate heat pump?
+Projects with an installation date of January 1, 2021 or later are eligible and the offer goes through December 31, 2021 or until funds are exhausted.
 Eligible customers have the option of purchasing one or two single-zone devices for a $300 discount per device or one multi-zone device for a discount of $500.
 Visit HERE for more information or to start the application process.

 In order to qualify for a rebate you must:

-Princeton Municipal Light Department offers a free charger for fully Electric Vehicles and either a $200 or $300 rebate for Plug-In Hybrids (depending on battery size).
+Princeton Municipal Light Department offers a free charger for fully electric vehicles (EVs) and either a $200 or $300 rebate for plug-in hybrids (depending on battery size).

 *Please note, additional manufacturer discounts may be available for EV purchases.
 Please contact your local dealership to learn more.